kicaj29/angular-examples/README.md

 __Validation__
 Example with existing validator is available in template-driven forms (required validator).
-*ForbiddenValidatorDirective* is validator that works fine for standard input but also for any custom control that return string,
+*ForbiddenValidatorDirective* is validator that works fine for standard input but also for any custom control that returns string,
 so we can use this validator in *MySimpleControlComponent*.

 ### My super control